scheidan/CAIRS-Tutorial/README.md

 Sensor(obs_model_MWL, Coor(5, 10, Minute(3)))
 ```

-Properties of a sensor are shown with
+Properties of a sensor are shown with:
 ```Julia
 show(sensor_MWL)
 ```

 ### Prior definition

-Every interpolation is based on (often implicit) assumptions about
+Every interpolation is based on (often implicit) assumptions about the
-the structure of the rain field. _CAIRS_ uses a formal Bayesian
+structure of the rain field. _CAIRS_ uses a formal Bayesian approach
-approach to incorporate prior knowledge about spatial and temporal
+to incorporate prior knowledge about spatial and temporal
 correlations.
-The influence of this prior assumptions becomes smaller
+The more signals are available the smller the influence
-the more signals are available.
+of this prior assumptions becomes.

 The prior knowledge of the rain field is modeled as Gaussian process
 (GP).
 A GP is described by a mean and a covariance function.